Former location of theDalton Defenders Museum, which moved in 2019

 There was a running gun battle in which eight men died and four were wounded.
 All of the gang except for Emmett Dalton were killed.
 Four of the defenders of Coffeyville (Lucius Baldwin, Charles Brown, Marshal C.T.
 Connelly, and George Cubine) were also killed.
 Although Emmett was severely wounded and not expected to live, he recovered and served 14 years in jail before being pardoned.
 He lived until July 13, 1937.

-The story of that day is told in the Dalton Defenders Museum which opened in 1963.
+The story of that day is told in the Dalton Defenders Museum & Coffeyville History Museum which opened in 1963.
 The museum also has exhibits relating to Coffeyville history, Wended Willie, and baseball Hall of Fame Walter Johnson.
-I recommend calling to confirm hours rather than relying on the museum's web site which may not be current.
+I recommend calling to confirm hours before visiting.